At a Glance

 They save you time

 Want to settle a team debate over which version of your signup page is more appealing?
-Multiple choice questions help quickly and easily provide an answer.
+Multiple choice questions help provide an answer.

 Curious if a drop-down menu or a list is easier to use to find information?
 Have contributors try it both ways and then rate the task's ease or difficulty on a 5-point scale.

 They improve the quality of your research

 Unlike the results of traditional surveys, which bring you lots of numbers and little context, asking these survey-style questions during a test gives contributors a chance to explain WHY they are providing the negative or positive feedback.
 Their answer often concisely highlight certain problems areas on the site and might also highlight confusing areas.

 They make it easier to share study results with others